Harassment Free Environment

 Upon receipt of a complaint, the College will take interim measures to address concerns regarding safety and well-being.
 If necessary, the College will assist the Complainant in making reasonable efforts to avoid contact with the Respondent(s).
 Interim measures may include no contact directives, changes in class or work schedules, changes in College-owned living arrangements, interim suspension, College-imposed leave or any other measures that the College deems appropriate.
 Interim measures are available under both Informal and Formal Resolution Processes, although the ability to impose certain protective measures against a Respondent may require that the report be resolved through the Formal Resolution Process.

 The College encourages prompt reporting.
-Persons who have experienced or witnessed discriminatory harassment are encouraged to report the incident involving employees to the Director of Human Resources, or incidents involving students, to the Vice President for Student Life as soon as possible.
+Persons who have experienced or witnessed discriminatory harassment are encouraged to report the incident involving employees to the Director of Human Resources or incidents involving students, to the Dean of Students or the Vice President for Operations as outlined above.
 Complaints must be filed within 120 days of the incident of discriminatory harassment or, where the discrimination or harassment is of an ongoing nature, within 120 days from the most recent incident.
 To file an Informal or Formal Complaint, a Complainant must complete a Complaint Information Form online, in person, or via electronic mail.
 The 120-day deadline to file a complaint does not apply to College-Initiated Investigations.

 The resolution of the informal or formal complaint must be reached within thirty (30) days with the initial steps of the processes beginning within five (5) days of the filing of a complaint.